syntithenai/hermod/README.md

 action_endpoint:
   url: "${RASA_ACTIONS_URL}"
 ```
-If RASA_ACTIONS_URL is present in the environment when starting services.py, the endpoints.yml file is updated to set the action_endpoint.url to match the environment variable.
+If RASA_ACTIONS_URL is present in the environment when starting services.py, the endpoints.yml file is updated to set the action_endpoint.url to match the environment variable when RASA starts.